Research Team

 Nolwazi Mkhwanazi

-Nolwazi Mkhwanazi is a Professor of Anthropology at the University of the Pretoria.
+Nolwazi Mkhwanazi is a Professor of Anthropology at the University of Pretoria.
 She is based at the Centre for the Advancement of Scholarship (CAS).
 She is one of the founders of the Medical and Health Humanities Africa (MHHA) network.
 In her research, Nolwazi has been working with young people regarding issues of sexuality, sex education and sexual health intervention.
 In this work, her fieldwork sites span across Southern Africa including Botswana and Eswatini.
 She has collaborated with people in a range of disciplines including fine art, biomedical sciences, public health, demography and other social science disciplines.
 These collaborative projects include partners based in the global South, mainly in Ghana, Mozambique, Malawi, Kenya, Chile and India.

 Deevia Bhana